 Unemployment income is considered normal gross income and is reported on Form 1040, 1040A or 1040EZ.
 It includes both unemployment compensation received by the United States government or through your state.
 You should receive a 1099-G Form that indicates the amount of unemployment income you receive, which you use to calculate the amount of taxes you owe on the income.
 It’s a good idea to set aside a percentage of every unemployment benefit check you receive to use when taxes are due.

 Tax Consideration: Early Distribution of Retirement Accounts

 Many people decide to cash in their retirement accounts early when they’re unemployed for access to money.
 This is generally not a good idea, as you will have to pay a 10% penalty if you’re under the age of 59 ½ for traditional IRAs or under the age of 55 for a 401(k), as well as pay taxes on the money you take out.

-If you are paying for unreimbursed medical expenses that are more than 7.5% of your income with money withdrawn from a retirement account, you do not have to pay a penalty.
+If you are paying for medical expenses that are not reimbursed and that are more than 7.5% of your income with money withdrawn from a retirement account, you do not have to pay a penalty.

 If you’re unemployed for 12 weeks consecutively, you can take money from an IRA without penalty to pay for medical insurance.

 There are instances when you can take a hardship withdrawal from an employer-sponsored retirement plan (like a 401k) if it qualifies as an immediate financial need for medical expenses, educational expenses, or to prevent foreclosure of your home or eviction from a rental property.

 Even if you have a qualifying situation to avoid the 10% early distribution penalty, you will still have to pay income taxes on the money you withdraw from retirement accounts, so make sure to weigh this decision carefully.